lloydmeta/enumeratum/README.md

 )
 ```

-Note that as of version 1.4.0, `enumeratum-play` for Scala 2.11 is compatible with Play 2.5+ while 2.10 is compatible with
+Note that as of version 1.4.0, `enumeratum-play` for Scala 2.11 is compatible with Play 2.5+
-Play 2.4.x.
-Versions prior to 1.4.0 are compatible with 2.4.x.

 ### Usage